f01zy/f01zy/README.md

 ### 🧑‍💻 About Me
 - I am a Full Stack web developer from Russia

-- my main programming languages is Python and Javascript
+- My main programming languages is Python and Javascript

 - I write my web applications on the React and Django